pipomas/PhD_thesis/README.md

 - Methods section is completed
 - Results section is in progress.

-To reproduce my thesis, download ZIP of this repository (upper right corner) and compile .tex file.
+To reproduce pdf, download ZIP of this repository (upper right corner) and compile .tex file.